ThomasFzr/ThomasFzr/README.md

 # Hello, World! 👋

-I'm Thomas, a passionate developer from France.
-Welcome to my GitHub profile! 🚀
+I'm Thomas, a french dev student at Ynov Lyon, currently in Bachelor 2.
+Welcome to my profile! 🚀

 ## 🔧 Technologies & Tools